Lamination Process and

 Limber holes are added to the bottom of each bulkhead and sleeved with 1" PVC to ensure that no water can be trapped in the hull.

-The first layer of the cockpit sole is 3/4" medium density foam core.
-Prior to installation, each panel is glassed on the underside with a layer of 1708.
+The cockpit sole is also constructed out of 1.5" Coosa High Density foam core.
 The panels are bonded to the tunnel, bulkheads and perimeter trough with bonding putty and fasteners.

-The cockpit sole is finished with 2 layers of 1.5 oz. mat cloth and a layer of 1708.
-1.5" thick foam core gunnel supports are glassed to the side walls.
+The cockpit sole is finished with layers of 1.5 oz. mat cloth and a layer of 4108.
+1.5" thick Coosa foam core gunnel supports are glassed to the side walls.

 The ring deck cap is cored with 1/2" NidaCore under the gunnels and forward deck.
 3/4" medium density foam core is used at all of the rod holder and cleat locations.
 The final layer of 1708 encapsulates the cores.